Skip to content

 init_working_dir.sh ${WORKING_DIRECTORY}

-After completing any of the above options, the selected working directory should have the following structure:
+After running this command, the selected working directory should have the following structure:

 ├── compi.parameters